-It’s linked to what we watch (on television/computer), what we think about (imagine), and even the music we listen to – all these shapes our thinking and influence our musings.
+This ugly vice is linked to what we watch (on television/computer), what we think about (imagine), and even the music we listen to – all these shapes our thinking and influence our musings.

 The first step of a turnaround is “turning around”

-So, I determined to live holy and REAL (i.e. consistently living according to His word to the best of my ability).
+So, years ago, I determined to live holy and REAL (i.e. consistently living according to His word to the best of my ability).

-I knew God would not tell me (in His word) to live without sex until marriage without giving me the strength and power to resist it – but I had a responsibility as well.
+I knew God would not tell me (in His word) to live without sex until marriage without giving me the strength and power to do it – but I had a responsibility as well.

 Here are some of the practices that helped me finally (and it took a minute) walk in victory over lust and pre-marital sex:

-Being alone with a gorgeous guy awakes desires and wants…you know what I mean, Girl.
+Being alone with a gorgeous guy awakens desires and wants…you know what I mean, Girl.
 Say goodnight and send him home.
-Trust me; it helps to get him out of sight.
+Trust me; it helps to get him out of sight and outta your house!

 Again, I was tired of sin reigning in my life.
-I was tired of being the woman Godly men would not marry…only “hang out” or only “kick it with”.
+Similarly, I was tired of being the woman Godly men would not marry…only “hang out” or only “kick it with”.